 If you do end up having to filter water from the river, you will likely need to let the silt settle in some sort of container before running the water through your filter.
 Otherwise, there’s a good chance it might get clogged.
 We did end up filtering from the river on our last night since we camped past the last reliable spring, and my Platypus GravityWorks filter performed well.

-Gear for Paria Canyon
+Gear for Hiking Paria Canyon

 Water Filtration System and Bottles

 I am a huge fan of the Platypus GravityWorks filter system.
-All you do is fill up the bag and hang it from a tree and let the water flow down through the filter….no pumping required.
+All you do is fill up the bag, then hang it from a tree and let the water flow down through the filter….no pumping required.
 The filter worked perfectly since the dirty water bag provides a place to hold the water while the silt is settling to the bottom.
 If the water has a ton of sediment, then I’d recommend pre-filtering it using a bandana so you don’t muck up your filter.

 Here are driving directions from the White House Trailhead to Lee’s Ferry.

 - The Paria Contact station will provide each hiker with wag bags that you are required to use to pack our your poop.
 If you choose to bring a dog, you must also pack out their waste.